stefanspringer1/SwiftXML/README.md

 Those attachements are realized as a dictionary `attached` as a member of each node.

 You can also set attachments immediately when creating en element or a document by using the argument `attached:` of the initializer.
+(Note that in this argument to the initializers, some values might be `nil`.)

 ### XPath